Albin-Rohde/no-name/README.md

 ## How to start the app
-- git clone <rep_url> - clones the repo
+To start in production
+- `docker-compose build`
-- run `docker-compose up` - builds and starts the containers
+- `docker-compose up`

+frontend will start on 0.0.0.0:80 backend will start on localhost:5000

+To start in dev
+- `docker-compose up db redis`
+- From frontend root:
+  - `npm run dev`
+- From server root:
+  - `npm run typeorm migration:run`
+  - `npm run dev`

-- will start app in production mode on port 80
+frontend will start on localhost:3000 backend will start on localhost:5000
-- run docker-compose up -d redis db followed by npm run dev in both server and frontend to run app in dev mode.

-The server will be started on localhost:5000, the frontend on localhost:3000 and postgres can be accessed at localhost:5432

 ## How to play